hamadalifaizer/Keylogger-for-Enterprise-Security/README.md

 5) Capture screenshot.
 6) Capture Webcam shot.
 7) Copy Clipboard.
+8) Persistence can be setup by moving the executable to the startup folder using (shell:startup)

 ## Disclaimer

 Installing computer monitoring tools on computers you do not own or do not have permission to monitor may violate local, state or federal law.
 Logging other people's keystrokes or breaking into other people's computer without their permission can be considered illegal by the courts of many countries.

-## THIS SOFTWARE IS INTENDED ONLY FOR EDUCATION PURPOSES.
+### THIS SOFTWARE IS INTENDED ONLY FOR EDUCATION PURPOSES.
 DO NOT USE IT TO INFLICT DAMAGE TO ANYONE.
-USING THIS APPLICATION YOU ARE AUTHOMATICALLY AGREE WITH ALL RULES
-## AND TAKE RESPONSIBITITY FOR YOUR ACTION.
+USING THIS APPLICATION YOU ARE AUTHOMATICALLY AGREE WITH ALL RULES AND TAKE RESPONSIBITITY FOR YOUR ACTION.
 THE VIOLATION OF LAWS CAN CAUSE SERIOUS CONSEQUENCES!
-THE DEVELOPER hamadalifaizer ASSUMES NO LIABILITY AND IS NOT RESPONSIBLE
-## FOR ANY MISUSE OR DAMAGE CAUSED BY THIS PROGRAM.
+THE DEVELOPER `hamadalifaizer` ASSUMES NO LIABILITY AND IS NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE CAUSED BY THIS PROGRAM.